 Dear NYS GIS Association Member,

 The NYS GIS Association Board election is officially open!
-For the 2022 Board year, we have vacancies for the following:
+For the 2023 Board year, we have candidates for the following:

-1. President-Elect (3-year total elected term, with following terms as President & Past-President)
+1. One President-Elect (3-year total elected term, which includes terms as President & Past-President)

 The link to the Survey Monkey election form is below: